Free grace theology: Background (18th–20th centuries)

-The modern Free Grace movement (20th-21st centuries)
+The modern Free Grace movement (20th–21st centuries)

-Lewis Sperry Chafer (1871 – 1952) influenced modern free grace theologians.
+Lewis Sperry Chafer (1871–1952) influenced modern Free Grace theologians.

-The modern Free Grace movement is significantly influenced by in the theological views articulated by Lewis Sperry Chafer (February 27, 1871 – August 22, 1952), who published the book He That Is Spiritual in which he articulated many free grace viewpoints.
+The modern Free Grace movement is significantly influenced by in the theological views articulated by Lewis Sperry Chafer (February 27, 1871 – August 22, 1952), who published the book He That Is Spiritual in which he articulated many Free Grace viewpoints.
 This caused a smaller scale controversy in his day, when B. B. Warfield (1851–1921) took issue with Chafer's doctrine.
-His views were a major influence upon modern proponents of free grace theology.
-Slightly before the Lordship salvation controversy, Everett F. Harrison opposed the view that one must make Christ "Lord of your life" and make a commitment to follow Jesus in order to be justified.
+His views were a major influence upon modern proponents of Free Grace theology.
+Slightly before the Lordship salvation controversy, Everett F. Harrison opposed the view that one must make Christ the "Lord of one's life" and make a commitment to follow Jesus in order to be justified.
 Harrison held a debate with John Stott on the issue in 1959, mirroring the Lordship salvation controversy.

-The Lordship salvation controversy involved those holding to free grace theology.
+The Lordship salvation controversy involved those holding to Free Grace theology.
 The debate was centered around the question on whether accepting Jesus Christ as savior necessarily implies one must make a concrete commitment in life toward the Christ, such as following a certain behavior or moral system.
-The debate surfaced when John McArthur's book The Gospel According to Jesus generated a strong response from proponents of free grace theology.
-The first to respond against the views of McArthur was Charles Ryrie, who wrote the book So Great Salvation where he articulated free grace theology.
+The debate surfaced when John McArthur's book The Gospel According to Jesus generated a strong response from proponents of Free Grace theology.
+The first to respond against the views of McArthur was Charles Ryrie, who wrote the book So Great Salvation where he articulated Free Grace theology.
 Zane Hodges followed by publishing his books against the Lordship salvation view.
-The debate was reignited in the 21st century when Wayne Grudem wrote against free grace theology, leading to a renewed interest in the topic.
+The debate was reignited in the 21st century when Wayne Grudem wrote against Free Grace theology, leading to a renewed interest in the topic.

-Around the 1990s, Hodges began to articulate what has been called the "crossless gospel", which – although often seen as a derogatory term – is the belief that one must only believe in Jesus' promise of eternal life to be saved; knowledge of the substitutionary atonement is unnecessary for salvation.
+Around the 1990s, Hodges began to articulate what has been called the "crossless gospel", which—although often seen as a derogatory term—is the belief that one must only believe in Jesus' promise of eternal life to be saved; knowledge of the substitutionary atonement is unnecessary for salvation.
 This evolved into the crossless gospel controversy in 2005, when the Grace Evangelical Society officially declared its stance on faith to include only Jesus' promise of eternal life to the one who believes, causing many members to leave.
-Other free grace theologians associated with the Free Grace Alliance such as David R. Anderson, Joseph Dillow, Charlie Bing, and Charles Ryrie hold that one must believe in the person and work of Christ to be saved, disagreeing with the view of the Grace Evangelical Society.
+Other Free Grace theologians associated with the Free Grace Alliance such as David R. Anderson, Joseph Dillow, Charlie Bing, and Charles Ryrie hold that one must believe in the person and work of Christ to be saved, disagreeing with the view of the Grace Evangelical Society.